-We at Saint Ann Catholic School are dedicated to helping our Preschool-8th grade students reach their full academic, physical, social, and spiritual potential.
-With Christ as our model, we encourage students to use their gifts to serve our school, the surrounding community, and all of society.
+We at St. Ann School are dedicated to helping our Preschool-8th grade students reach their full academic, physical, social, and spiritual potential.
+With Christ as our model and through a personalized learning approach, we encourage students to use their gifts to serve our school, the Pilsen community, and all of society.

 St. Ann School is truly been blessed with a supportive community of parents, teachers, family members, and community partners.
 As we embark on this new journey of faith, education and community, we invite new and long-standing friends of Saint Ann to support our mission through prayer, goodwill, and action.